About the Centre

 In the late 1930’s the Royal Naval Propellant factory built a new cafeteria for the workers and over the years the building’s use changed to that of school and finally, when the base became RAF Caerwent, it became a gym for the US Air Force troops stationed at the base.

-In the early 90’s as the operations on the base started to be scaled back the ‘old gym’, as it had become known, also started to be used less by the MoD, just as Caldicot & District Model Car Club* were searching for a new home.
+In the early 90’s as the operations on the base started to be scaled back the ‘old gym’, as it had become known, also started to be used less by the MoD, just as Caldicot & District Model Car Club were searching for a new home (now called Caldicot RC Racers and still racing at the Centre every week).

-Over the last 19 years the committee has been able to carry out many improvements to the building whilst renting it from the MoD.
+Over the years the committee was able to carry out many improvements to the building whilst renting it from the MoD.
 However the most exciting chapter of the story began in 2012 with the MoD agreeing the sale of the building, and it now belongs to Caerwent Community Council.
 This secures the future of the building and the committee is grateful to the MoD and the Community Council for their support.

-The Caerwent Community Centre Committee continue to run the Centre and have further plans to improve the facilities using the rental income from the various clubs and societies who use it on a regular basis with any additional funding secured from the various grant schemes available.
+The Caerwent Community Centre Committee continue to run the Centre and has made additional improvements to the Centre with further plans to continue to improve the facilities using the rental income from the various clubs and societies who use it on a regular basis with any additional funding secured from the various grant schemes available.